 However, the MACD is an oscillator and during very strong trends, it won’t give very accurate information.
 Thus, when you are in a strong trend, don’t get confused by too many crossings of the MACD lines.

 TIP: As long as the MACD lines are above 0 and price is above the 12 and 26 EMAs, the trend is still going on.
-In the video below, I show this concept in more detail.

 During ranges, the two lines from your MACD are very close together and they hover around 0; this means that there is no momentum and no strength.